shiwaforce/pocok.io/source/documentation/index.md

 - Git, SVN support out of the box.
 - Project Catalog, Multiple Catalogues.
 Create your own project catalog.
 Organise and your projects without additional tools.
 - Multiple Plans.
 Create multiple plans for different environments or even environments for demo purposes.
 Switch between plans (environments) with ease.
 - Simple Config Files.
-Proco helps to split config files, so it is easy to maintain and scale them any time.
+Poco helps to split config files, so it is easy to maintain and scale them any time.
 - Script Support (Hooks).
 Add additional scripts any time.

-### Proco Project
+### Poco Project
-Proco project is basically git/svn project.
-Each Proco Project should have `proco.yaml` file and at least one `docker-compose.yaml` file.
+Poco project is basically git/svn project.
+Each Poco Project should have `poco.yaml` file and at least one `docker-compose.yaml` file.
-`proco.yaml` example:
+`poco.yaml` example:
 ```
 version: '1.0'
 maintainer: 'operations@shiwaforce.com'